Skip to content

 centroids_ class-attribute instance-attribute

-centroids: dict[int, list[float]] = field(
+centroids_: dict[int, list[float]] = field(default_factory=dict)

 The centroids of the clusters.